-Game a Week is just that – make a game every week.
-Start on Monday and finish at 23:59 on Sunday, then release whatever you’ve made, no matter what state it’s in.
-I started after finishing university in 2014, intending to get more experience actually making games.
+After graduating in 2014, I took 10 weeks to create a series of Game a Week projects.
 You can learn more and find out about the inspiration behind the endeavour at this blogpost.
-In 2020, I made a series of videos revisiting these projects, which you can find here.
+In 2020, I updated these posts with a series of videos revisiting these projects, a playlist of which you can find here.

 Week 10 marks an exciting first for my Game a Weeks; happy collaboration.
 Please indulge in Go Right – download and play here.